TheresaLui/SelfHelpContent_v2/articles/problemscopingques.security-center/problemscopingques-portal-ui-miss-data-page.md

 {
     "subscriptionRequired": true,
     "resourceRequired": false,
-    "fileAttachmentHint": "Please upload the browser network trace (HAR file) or a file that may help diagnose the issue", "title": "Portal and UI/Empty blade or missing data page", "formElements": [
+    "fileAttachmentHint": "Please upload the browser network trace (HAR file) or a file that may help diagnose the issue.", "title": "Portal and UI/Empty blade or missing data page", "formElements": [
         {